bunnywaffle/Storyteller-AI/README.md

 # Storyteller-AI

 Storyteller-AI is an open-source project that aims to create a platform for storytellers and story listeners.
-The platform will allow users to submit their own stories, browse stories created by others, and listen to stories in voice using a built-in text-to-speech (TTS) engine.
+The platform will allow users to submit their own stories, browse stories created by others, and listen to stories in voice using a built-in text-to-speech (TTS).

 # Features